 6. Eat healthy.
 I know how hard it is to resist fast food chains but you wouldn’t want to end up with a clogged artery in your 30s, right?
 Take supplements (Vit.C and B-complex) to boost your body’s defenses and processes.
 You’ll need the strength later on for sleepless nights and hell weeks.

-7. Be passionate with your study.
+7. Be passionate about your study.
 Don’t do things half-ass.
 Submit requirements that you can be proud of.
 You wouldn’t want your teacher’s eyes to burn at the sight of obvious mistakes because you are very excellent at being mediocre.
 Be creative.
 Ask questions.
 Don’t settle for just another cliché output.
 Strive to be different.
 Influence your classmates.
 Inspire your patients.
 The nurse’s effort in school is directly proportional to the quality of care she can give.

 8. Have fun.
 Of course, a few shots of your favorite drink would be nice to celebrate your achievements.
 Have fun because you deserve it, what with all the long exhausting days of a nursing student!